leostera/caramel/erlcomp/ROADMAP.md

 ### Up Next

 - [X] Better handling of externals / FFI
-- [ ] Example of type-safe process
+- [X] Example of type-safe process
+- [ ] fully inferred message type in processes experiments
+  - [X] passing a recv function for the unification to work from the inside out
+- [X] bind names from poly variants!!!
 - [ ] Function signatures

 ### Module System